Bajoran: Religion

 The Bajoran religion, also called The Way of the Prophets, is a major unifying force on the planet.
 This religion is unusual in that the deities and other phenomena associated with the religion, though treated as supernatural, can also be understood as beings in the material world accessible by scientific observations.

 Prophets

-The Prophets, or "the wormhole aliens" (as they are referred to by most non-Bajorans) exist within the wormhole connecting the Alpha and Gamma Quadrants, the Alpha Quadrant end being located within the Bajoran solar system.
+The Prophets, or "the wormhole aliens" (as they are referred to by most non-Bajorans) exist within the wormhole connecting the Alpha and Gamma Quadrants, the Alpha Quadrant end being located within the Bajoran system.
 This wormhole is referred to as the Celestial Temple by the Bajoran people.
 The Prophets experience time differently, with their first (known) encounter with corporeal beings (Benjamin Sisko) resulting in a long and confusing conversation as to how linear time works.
 Their motives remain unclear; on several occasions they proclaim their disinterest in the physical world, though they do repeatedly intervene on behalf of Bajor and its people.

 The Prophets are the creators of sacred objects called Orbs or "Tears of the Prophets".
 The orbs induce visions ("Orb Experiences") in people.